 - Damaged or loose wires around crankshaft position sensor

-- Short or open ground in wiring harness
+- The short or open ground in the wiring harness

 - Broken or skipped timing belt/timing chain